perryrh0dan/powershell/readme.md

 ### dev_list

-List all volumes with the dev tag
+List all volumes with the dev tag.

 ### dev_pull

-Pull the latest version of the `DOCKER_DEV_ENV`
+Pull the latest version of the `DOCKER_DEV_ENV`.

+### dev_restore <name> <path>

+Create a new dev environment and restore the workspace, history and zoxide directory from a given tar archive.

 ### dev_stop